-1 Select Tools ► Customize ► Toolbars.

-2 Press the up or down arrow in Number of commands saved.
+- 1. Select Tools $\Rightarrow$ Customize $\Rightarrow$ Toolbars. - 2.
+Press the up or down arrow in Number of commands saved.

-By default, SAS stores the commands in the order of most frequently used.
+SAS stores the commands in the order of most frequently used.
 To store commands in the order of most recently used

-- 1 Select Tools ► Customize ► Toolbars. - 2 Select Sort commands by most recently used.
+- 1. Select Tools $\Rightarrow$ Customize $\Rightarrow$ Toolbars. - 2.
+Select Sort commands by most recently used.

-You can also retrieve previously issued commands by using the AutoComplete feature.
+You can also retrieve previously issued commands by using the autocomplete feature.
 When you start to type in the command bar, SAS completes the command that best matches the command that you are entering.
-When the command that you want appears in the command bar, press ENTER.
-To enable AutoComplete
+When the command that you want appears in the command bar, press Enter.
+The following steps are the default method.
+To enable autocomplete:

-- 1 Select Tools ► Customize.
+- 1. Select Tools $\Rightarrow$ Customize.

-- 2 Select Use AutoComplete.
+- 2. Select Use autocomplete.

-- 3 Click OK.
+- 3. Click OK.